-Crowns are also aesthetically pleasing because patients generally don’t notice a difference between their crown and their natural tooth.
+Crowns are also aesthetically pleasing since patients generally don’t tend to notice a difference between their crown and their natural tooth.

-While your dentist will let you know the specifics of needing a crown, there are some general conditions in which a crown might be the best option.
-These are:
+While your dentist will let you know the specifics of needing a crown, there are some general conditions in which a crown might be the best option which are:

 Missing or misshapen teeth

 A tooth that has had a root canal